-Holly Gregory and Claire Holland have authored the United States chapter of Getting the Deal Through – Corporate Governance 2023, an annual summary of key corporate governance practices in 19 jurisdictions worldwide.
+Holly Gregory and Claire Holland have authored the United States chapter of Panoramic – Corporate Governance 2025, an annual summary of key corporate governance practices in 18 jurisdictions worldwide.
 Topics addressed in the chapter include: sources of governance rules and practice, shareholders’ rights, duties and liability, anti-takeover devices, board structures, legal duties of the board, and disclosure and reporting requirements.
 Holly Gregory has served as the contributing editor since 2015.

 (more…)